rechnerherz/docker-adaptauthoring/README.md

 # Adapt Authoring dockerized

 This project provides a Docker image for the [Adapt Authoring tool](https://github.com/adaptlearning/adapt_authoring).
-It was forked from [garyritchie/docker-adaptauthoring](https://github.com/garyritchie/docker-adaptauthoring) to support the newer versions (v0.5.0, v0.10.5).
+It was forked from [garyritchie/docker-adaptauthoring](https://github.com/garyritchie/docker-adaptauthoring) to support newer versions.

 ### Setup & Run